 House Bill 2398 by Rep. James White (R-Hillister) decriminalizes truancy and also requires Texas school districts to work harder to get chronic truant youth back in the classroom.
-The implications of fully decriminalizing truancy are unknown.
-TNOYS will monitor the results that this legislation brings and will continue to advocate for prevention services and other services that families in crisis need.
+With Governor Abbott's signature on the bill, Wyoming is the last remaining state that processes truants in the adult court system.